azagniotov/stubby4j/README.md

 There are situations where your main YAML config file will grow and become bloated due to large number of stubs, e.g.: your application talks to many downstream services.

-stubby4j supports splitting the main YAML config file into multiple sub-config files, which allows for more logical & cleaner stub code organisation (kudos fly to https://github.com/harrysun2006).
+stubby4j supports splitting the main YAML config file into multiple sub-config YAML files, which allows for more logical & cleaner stub code organisation (kudos fly to https://github.com/harrysun2006).

 #### Example